ph1l337/similar-items/README.md

 So, we resort to the `SHA256` function in the `hashlib` function.
 We extract the hash digest  a hexadecimal value, convert it to a base 10 integer, and use the first `2^31-1` bits.
 This ensures a more consistent behaviour accross interpreters.

+### Interpreters

+Program tested using CPython interpreter, and PyPy.
+For high performance, PyPy is recommended as the interpreter of choice.